 The Company, as the infrastructure operator, is obligated to pay fees for the right of way in accordance with the Law on Electronic Communications.
-The fees for the right of way are defined by the Ordinance on Certificate and Fees for the Right of Way (Official Gazette No. 152/11) that was adopted by HAKOM in December 2011 and became effective as of 4 January 2012.
+The fees for the right of way are defined by the Ordinance on Certificate and Fees for the Right of Way (Official Gazette No. 152/11, 151/14, 95/17) that was adopted by HAKOM in December 2011 and became effective as of 4 January 2012.
 The fee is calculated according to the area of land used for the installation of electronic communications infrastructure and associated facilities.
+The last amendment of the Ordinance on the Certificate and Fees for the Right of Way regulates that the fee is to be paid as of the day of the receipt of request for payment of the fee and not as of the day of issuance of the Certificate.

-Supply of electricity
+f) Supply of electricity